kohner/espzleep/README.md

 #### 4. Start Streams-HTTP-gateway
-Install the Streams-HTTP-gateway available on https://github.com/iot2tangle/Streams-http-gateway
+Install the Streams-HTTP-gateway available on https://github.com/iot2tangle/Streams-http-gateway It is necessary that you follow the instructions given on the Github page ie. install Rust, build dependencies etc. then run ```cargo run --release``` inside the project directory.

 Start the server and you should see requests coming in after a few seconds.